If you did a quick whip-round of business-owners, managers, and employees, you'd be hard-pressed to find many fans of performance reviews.

 Maintaining open lines of communication enhances working relationships, encourages collaboration, and raises morale.

-A study of global companies by research and advisory company, Gartner, found that employee performance was 10 percent lower in organisations that don't conduct reviews.
+A global study of companies by research and advisory company, Gartner, found that employee performance was 10 percent lower in organisations that don't conduct reviews.

 The lack of regular feedback and recognition was especially detrimental to high-performing employees, whose productivity was 28 percent less.